wetek-io/Project_3/README.md

 - Welcome Screen:
   - Title:
+    - “Go ahead.
+Try it on.”
-    - “Welcome to the Image Segmentation Tool!”
+  - Image Slider:
-  - Button:
+    - These are client product image i.e. Maggie Sottero wedding dress
-    - “Get Started”
+    - reference_image
+    - User interacts with slider until to select a reference_image
   - Upload:
+    - This section is hidden until the user has selected a reference_image
-    - Drag-and-drop or click to upload.
+    - They can either drag-and-drop or click to upload.
+    - Users user_image is displayed under the the upload CTA
-  - Preview:
+  - Image Generation
-    - Uploaded image is shown.
+    - both reference_image and user_image are sent to the backend models via the fastapi endpoint
+      - AI machine stuff magic
-  - Results:
+  - Display Results:
     - Spinner with “Processing…” message.
     - Display image of bride in dress.
+  - Next Steps:
     - Option to download or share.
-  - Next Steps:
-    - “Upload Another” or “Try Advanced Tools.”
+    - “Upload Another” or “Try Advanced Tools.
+(Future)”

-## Deployment

-## CI/CD

 ## Env Reset